OWASP/www-chapter-colorado-springs/index.md

 {% include chapter_events.html group=page.meetup-group %}

-Our next meeting is by Andrew van der Stock, the OWASP Top 10 co-lead on OWASP Top 10 2021 progress.
+Our next meeting features Andrew van der Stock, the OWASP Top 10 co-lead on OWASP Top 10 2021 progress.
 It's a virtual event, and all are welcome.
 Depending on registration numbers, we might need to change from a Zoom call to a YouTube stream, so please do keep an eye on the event location once you have RSVP'd, as it may change.

 * [Register here](https://www.meetup.com/OWASP-Colorado-Springs-Meetup/events/277899154/)